Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Logical vectors

-- Missing values
+- Handling missing values

 - Character vectors

-- Index vectors; selecting and modifying subsets of a data set
+- Index vectors: selecting and modifying subsets of a dataset

 - Arrays